AndyObtiva/glimmer-dsl-opal/README.md

 - `table`
 - `table_column`
 - `message_box`
-- CustomWidget (ability to define any keyword as a custom widget)
+- `Glimmer::UI::CustomWidget` (ability to define any keyword as a custom widget)
-- CustomShell (ability to define any keyword as a custom shell (aka custom window) that opens in a new browser window)
+- `Glimmer::UI::CustomShell` (ability to define any keyword as a custom shell (aka custom window) that opens in a new browser window)

 Layouts:
 - `grid_layout`